-Primary repair of Tetralogy of Fallot (TOF) in the first year of life is the result of improvements in surgical techniques during the last decade .
+Primary repair of Tetralogy of Fallot (TOF) in the first year of life is the result of improvements in surgical techniques during the last decades .
 Advantages of early repair include preservation of myocardial function, avoidance of right ventricular hypertrophy and fibrosis, promotion of pulmonary artery growth and avoidance of cyanotic multi-organ damage.
 Treatment options in developing countries are frequently restricted due to limited availability of diagnostic and therapeutic facilities .
 We report the results in a cohort of children in Senegal who were referred to our center for surgical treatment.

 2. Patients and Methods

 It is a retrospective, descriptive analysis from the database of the department of Pediatric Cardiology, University Hospital of Tüebingen.
 The database was searched for all cases of TOF in foreign patients younger than 15 years between 05/2004-10/2016.

 The primary diagnosis having been established in Senegal by echocardiography was confirmed in Tübingen.